dbreese/fitfamconnect/DATAMODEL.md

 - Do not use a pattern where an interface is defined with `export type IMember = Document & {` syntax because that is just for User.
 - Where it makes sense, use optional fields unless otherwise specified.
+- Pay important notice to any security settings.

+# User

+- A user is an authenticated end-user.
+- This entity contains information from the authentication system, Clerk.
+- Users are unique across all gyms.
+- Users are related to one or more Member records which represent
+- When a user signs in, they will be able to enter a "gym code" to join a gym, which will create their Member record.

 # Member

+- Security: Members can only be edited either by theirselves, or by an owner.
 - Members can be an owner, coach, or member.
 - Basic profile information such as email, mailing address, mobile phone, etc, should be included.
 - Start date
+- This entity relates a member to a single gym.
 - Each member will have a list of classes they have attended based on a scheduled class, but this needs to be in a different entity somehow so it can be sharded to a different location for reporting.
-- Each member can belong to one or more gyms.
-- When a member signs in, they will be able to enter a "gym code" to join a gym.

-# Membership

-- This entity relates a member to a gym.
+- A member record is related to a single User record.
 - For a member to join a gym, they must enter a gym code that is given to them by the owner of the gym.
 - When they enter this gym code, the owner of the gym will be able to approve their membership, so we need to track this approval along with the date/time of the approval.

+# Membership

+- This is basically the member-to-plan relationship table that tracks 1 or more plans that are associated with a member.
-- Over time, multiple plans can be associated with a membership and multiple can be active at a given time (ie, multiple recurring plans and non-recurring plans).
+- Over time, multiple plans can be associated with a member and multiple can be active at a given time (ie, multiple recurring plans and non-recurring plans).
 - Members belong to a gym, not to individual locations within the gym.